Who gets the most out of working with you?

 What would you say is the spirit of Being At The Cottage?

 The 21st Century is throwing it all back at us at the moment.
 In the last 200 years we have inflicted wounds on our planet that are now demanding to be dressed and healed.
-The spirit of Being At The Cottage is to provide a place where new ways of being and doing can be uncovered in order to move business and society in another direction – a new and better normal.
+The spirit of Being At The Cottage is to provide a place where new ways of being and doing can be uncovered in order to move business and society in another direction – a better way to be.

 It’s about helping to extract the maximum human potential of each person or team, to become the highest expression of both themselves and what they want to achieve.
 This matters because the more people who evolve to higher levels of consciousness, the more we, as a whole, can create a powerful and positive influence on the world.
 An idea, service or product born from this highest expression carries a vibration and frequency that positively and exponentially influences everyone it touches.